sk-shahnawazkhan/ranpixel/README.md

 ### 3. Add Your Unsplash Access Key

-Create a .env/.env.local file in the root directory and add your Unsplash Access Key.
+Create a .env.local file in the root directory and add your Unsplash Access Key.
 Don't forget to add it to .gitignore file.
-VITE_ACCESS_KEY=your_access_key(Local/Development environment)
+VITE_ACCESS_KEY=your_access_key(Add it to .env.local for Local/Development environment)
 ACCESS_KEY=your_access_key(Add it to Vercel/Netlify environment variables)

 ### 4. Start the development server